 And this leads us to our next point…

 2. Trains and electric cars

-In the shadow of Covid-19, more rules and regulations regarding cross-border travel, especially when flights are concerned, are inevitable… but that’s okay!
+In the shadow of Covid-19, more rules and regulations regarding cross-border travel, especially when flights are concerned, are inevitable.
+But that’s okay!
 In fact, it’s more than okay, because these regulations are ultimately for our own good.
-In the beginning, some people may feel a bit wary of venturing too far, but we can all work together to mitigate these fears.
+In the beginning, some people may feel a bit wary of venturing too far.
+However, we can all work together to mitigate these fears.
 You see, respecting personal distance, maintaining hygiene, and following safety protocols are all good practices that we should’ve been following in the first place.
 These should all become habits so that we can prevent future pandemics.

-Electric cars and trains are better for the environment, and hopefully, as more travelers see the need for sustainability post Covid-19, they’ll gravitate this way.
+Electric cars and trains are better for the environment.
+Hopefully, as more travelers see the need for sustainability post Covid-19, they’ll gravitate this way.
 Going by CO2 emissions per passenger, the environmental impact of train travel is significantly dwarfed by that of flying.
 Moreover, the eco-friendliness of an electric car cannot be denied.
 Depending on how the electric power is produced, this kind of vehicle can be fully run on renewable, sustainable resources, which is amazing.